-These pastoral stations are in the southern part of Shark Bay World Heritage Area on limestone-dominated landscapes.
-The main attraction of these properties is the low lying coastline and waters of Henri Freycinet Harbour.
+This pastoral station is in the southern part of Shark Bay World Heritage Area on limestone-dominated landscapes.
+The main attraction of Tamala Station is the low lying coastline and waters of Henri Freycinet Harbour.

-Many visitors only cross these properties on their way to Steep Point but some spend time here camping, fishing and exploring the prongs and peninsulas.
+Many visitors only cross this property on their way to Steep Point but some spend time here camping, fishing and exploring the prongs and peninsulas.

 Tamala Station allows access to the general public but you must first contact the station managers for bookings.
 Most sites are near beaches and provide access to the water for small boats but there are locked gates and you will need to collect keys before proceeding to your camp site.
 Visit www.tamalastation.com.au for details.

-With easy access to the shallow and protected waters of Henri Freycinet Harbour, the coastline of these stations is becoming popular for people with boats and kayaks.
+With easy access to the shallow and protected waters of Henri Freycinet Harbour, the coastline of Tamala Station is becoming popular for people with boats and kayaks.

 You can visit the small island nature reserves on day trips but please don’t light fires, disturb the bird life or bring pets to these islands.
 Camping is not permitted on any of the islands.